 David Bowie, Diego Rivera, Dudley Moore, Edward James Olmos, Efren Ramirez, Emma Thompson, Ernest Hemingway, Ewan McGregor, Glenn Close, Jacob Vargas, Ken Watanabe, Kevin Klinem, Kevin Spacey, Luciano Pavarotti, Luke Wilson,

-Ramon Novarro, Rachel Weisz, Ricardo Chavira, Ricky Martin, President Ronald Reagan, Rob Reiner, Rufino Tamayo, Selena, Thalía, Winona Ryder, and Yancy Arias
+Ramon Novarro, Rachel Weisz, Ricardo Chavira, Ricky Martin, President Ronald Reagan, Rob Reiner, Woody Allen, Rufino Tamayo, Selena, Thalía, Winona Ryder, and Yancy Arias

 Health: Pigs have a good health all through life.
 Frequent dinner parties and social activities are inevitable for pigs, so they should avoid excessive eating, drinking and smoking, which can cause sickness.
 In addition to adopting a balanced diet, proper exercise is badly needed for pigs to keep fit.
 As pigs have a free mind on everything, they rarely encounter stress trouble.
 Faced with overload work, they know how to relax themselves from tiredness.
 Sleep is a usual way for them to refresh themselves.